Journey Clinical Platform

 Background

-When I joined Journey Clinical they had a proof of concept and market fit.
-With thirty therapists on board and two part time doctors serving around 100 patients.
-They had a brand identity, one engineer, and fragments of a digital platform complemented by tens of google sheets, forms, pdfs, and several third party services.
-My challenge as a designer and product strategist was to prioritize which pieces of the fragmented—though functional—product to improve or extend while staying nimble and responding to a dynamic regulatory space.
+When I joined Journey Clinical, they had a proof of concept and market fit, with thirty therapists on board and two part-time doctors serving around 100 patients.
+They had a brand identity, one engineer, and fragments of a digital platform complemented by tens of Google sheets, forms, pdfs, and several third party services.
+My challenge as a designer and product strategist was to prioritize which pieces of the fragmented —but functional — product to improve or extend while staying nimble and responding to a dynamic regulatory space.

 The product was too large, the team too small, and the growth too fast to design a north star.
 I had to build out the design system on the fly, check assumptions with rapid testing, and create smooth transitions between third party services and bespoke experiences.
-The product evolved over the course of three years from a disperate hodgepodge of forms and PDF's to a full featured EHR platform with 4 way messaging, education modules, scheduling, medication management, and much more.
+The product evolved over the course of three years from a disparate hodge-podge of forms and PDF's to a full featured EHR platform with four way messaging, education modules, scheduling, medication management, and much more.

-In three months me and one engineer took the product from zero to one; designing and building four separate portals that connected therapists, patients, doctors, and care-coordinators.
+In three months, one engineer and I took the product from zero to one; designing and building four separate portals that connected therapists, patients, doctors, and care-coordinators.

 01